tobiasworkstech/mla/PROJECT_SUMMARY.md

 ## 🎯 Project Overview

-A full-stack AI-powered memory leak analyzer that uses Claude AI to detect and analyze memory issues in C/C++ code.
+A full-stack AI-powered memory leak analyzer that uses **Ollama** (Gemma 3) to detect and analyze memory issues in C/C++ code.
 This is a production-ready application with modern frontend, backend, and native analysis capabilities.

 ## ✨ What's Included